afaqkhan362/IMDB-Top-250-Scraping/Readme.md

 load another file in the repository named "data-analysis.py".
-Run this file or execute the code inside it this file will open the csv created in the first file and will start working on its data cleaning and sorting to give you the output results on the screen as shown in the Document "Assignment_Approach_and_Results.docx"
+Run this file or execute the code inside it this file will open the csv created in the first file and will start working on its data cleaning and sorting to give you the output results

 Upon successful completion of data-analysis.py file, you will have another file created named "Genre_Based_Gross_USA_Earning.csv".
 This file contains the total average earning gross USA for each genre.